tito-arch/BABC-2/content/posts/microsoft-climpchamp-review-and-features-the-last-one-is-the-best.md

 ## pros

 * You don't need high-quality PCs to use Clipchamp since it is browser-based and also supports low-spec PCs.
-* With Clipchamp you can compress your video to o lower quality to save on processing speed and storage space.
+* With Clipchamp you can compress your video to a lower quality to save on processing speed and storage space.
 * No loss of video quality

 ## cons